 If you’re looking for a small and basic tea kettle for your propane stove to help with that French press above, then this one comes highly recommended.

-Compact Blenders & Hand Mixers
+Compact Blenders & Hand Mixers For RV Life

-You don't need to give up your smoothies when you are living in an RV or tiny home.
+You don’t need to give up your smoothies when you are living in an RV or tiny home.
 You can make room in your small kitchen for a blender or mixer.
-Here are a few highly rated options that might work for you.
+Here are a few highly-rated options that might work for you.

 This Ninja smoothie blender uses the cup you’ll drink from to mix your smoothie, which will cut down on the extra dishes you want to get away from in an RV kitchen.